SoftwareAG/sagdevops-templates/templates/sag-apigateway-server/README.md

-* Provisioning of new 10.1 and higher environments
+* Provisioning a new Integration Server or Microservices Runtime instance with API Gateway 10.1 and higher

 * Installing latest fixes